BlockchainCommons/BCSwiftSSH/README.md

 ### Derived from ...

-This  `$projectname` project is either derived from or was inspired by:
+This  BCSwiftSSH project is either derived from or was inspired by:

 - [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com).